googlefonts/roboto/README.md

-This is the source repository for Roboto: Google’s signature family of fonts, the default font on Android and ChromeOS, and the recommended font for Google’s visual language, Material Design.
+This is the source repository for Roboto: Google’s signature family of fonts, the default font on Android and Chrome OS, and the recommended font for Google’s visual language, Material Design.

 It also contains the toolchain used in creating Roboto.